-1.7 Target Maturity Levels
+1.6 Target Maturity Levels

-Maturity levels indicate the robustness of formal articulation of policies and the extent of assimilation and adoption into organisational practices.
+Maturity levels indicate the robustness of formal articulation of policies and the extent of assimilation and adoption into organizational practices.

-While the Blueprint encourages adoption of IT Standards, the focus is on process maturity and not on certification because process maturity provides Financial Institutions the opportunity to improve processes and embed global leading practices within the organisation resulting in tangible, visible improvements.
+The Blueprint drives the adoption of IT Standards.
+It encourages Banks to build capacity and embed mature IT processes within their organisational practices.
+Process maturity provides Banking Institutions the opportunity not only to improve their IT processes but to embed global leading IT practices within the organisation resulting in tangible, visible improvements.